XRPLF/xrpl.js/docs/index.md

 *options.* limit | integer | *Optional* If specified, return at most this many transactions.
 *options.* maxLedgerVersion | integer | *Optional* Return only transactions in this ledger version or lower.
 *options.* minLedgerVersion | integer | *Optional* Return only transactions in this ledger verion or higher.
 *options.* start | string | *Optional* If specified, this transaction will be the first transaction in the result.
+You cannot use `start` with `minLedgerVersion` or `maxLedgerVersion`.
+When `start` is specified, these ledger versions will be determined internally.
 *options.* types | array\<[transactionType](#transaction-types)\> | *Optional* Only return transactions of the specified [Transaction Types](#transaction-types).

 ### Return Value